WalletWasabi/WasabiDoc/docs/using-wasabi/WasabiSetupWhonix.md

 __NOTE__: From here on, the "original" Workstation VM that was cloned, will be referred to as the "template" VM.

 :::tip Tip
-If it is desired to use Whonix for purposes other than Wasabi, a new clone of the template VM should always created for that purpose, rather than simply using the template VM.
+If it is desired to use Whonix for purposes other than Wasabi, a new clone of the template VM should always be created for that purpose, rather than simply using the template VM.
 This keeps the template VM clean and free of any possible malware.
 :::